C4T-BuT-S4D/hackceler8-2023/README.md

 - Playthrough recording is toggled on `Ctrl+R`, with saves being taken every 5 seconds by default and additionally on various events (map change, death, manual save).
 Recording to be played can then be chosen in the cheats UI and enabled on `Ctrl+L`.
 - Up to 9 macros (useful for completing various NPC-related challenges) can be added through the cheats UI, and can be replayed manually using `Alt+N`.
 - Active map rendering happens in the cheats UI.
 Additionally, all maps can be prerendered using `&`, the prerenders are placed in the `static` directory of the cheats UI.
+- Automatic shooting with smart weapon cycling via dropping the current weapon and instantly picking it up enabled on `]`.
+Also enables automatic shooting for the Danmaku boss fights.
+- Negation of control inversion by enemies on the client's side.
 - Utility [client.sh](./game/client.sh) and [server.sh](./game/server.sh) scripts to start the game locally in different modes and with/without SSL.

 ## Cheats UI